ElMagAmine/Coursera_Capstone/Report.md

 # Find Location to Build New Cinema in Hong Kong
-Capstone Project - The Battle of Neighbourhoods
+The Battle of Neighbourhoods - Final report

 ## Introduction